VBAndCs/sVB-Small-Visual-Basic/Readme.md

 EndSub
 ```

-Note that the `DialogResults` type contains the names of famous dialog buttons, and it has a nice auto completion suuport in the code editor, but you can not use it and use any other names you want.
+Note that the `DialogResults` type contains the names of famous dialog buttons, and it has a nice auto completion support in the code editor, but you can not use it and use any other names you want.
 `Cancel` is the default value of the `DialogResult`, so we disn't need to set it in the `BtnCancel_OnClick()`.
 Now, how can we use the `DialogResult` value in the form that showed the dialog?
 It is simple: the `DialogResult` value will be the return value from the `Forms.ShowDialog`, so, it is easy to use it like this: